-The grip on this GSG 522 is unique in that it is built into a solid frame, has a polymer grip on a pivot hinge that slides up and down.
+The grip on this GSG 522 is unique in that it is built into a solid frame, and has a polymer grip on a pivot hinge that slides up and down.

 Now, as far as holding the gun, it feels pretty much what you’d expect.
 The angle is right on the grip.

-The safety selector is in a spot that you’d be familiar with and overall holding the gun, it’s a little front heavy because the barrel has to be 16 inches, but if you have two hands on the gun hand on the grip, trigger, all of that seems to fit well.
+The safety selector is in a spot that you’d be familiar with and overall holding the gun, it’s a little front heavy because the barrel has to be 16 inches, but if you have two hands on the gun hand on the grip, the trigger, all of that seems to fit well.

 The texture on the grip is just little dots.
 I haven’t seen this before but it doesn’t feel bad and realistically on a 22, especially a 22 rifle, it really doesn’t have to have a very tactile feel or a lot of grip.